dwkim78/upsilon/README.md

 ```
 In this case, UPSILoN will use a standard deviation of magnitudes as errors.

+If pyFFTW is installed, UPSILoN can use multiple cores when estimating periods.
+Note that estimating periods takes at least a few thousands times more than
+estimating all other features (e.g. 2-4 seconds versus 0.001 seconds)
+without using multiple cores.
-UPSILoN uses multiple cores to extract features.
-By default, UPSILoN
-uses 4 cores.
+By default, UPSILoN uses 4 cores.
 If you want to use more, do as follows:

 ```python
 e_features = upsilon.ExtractFeatures(date, mag, mag_error, n_threads=8)
 ```

-Extracting features takes about one ~ two seconds per light curve with several
-hundreds of data points,
-using Macbook Air 2012 13-inch model equipped with Intel Core i5
+Using Macbook Air 2012 13-inch model equipped with Intel Core i5 1.8 GHz
-(2 cores and total 4 threads), and 8 GBytes memory.
+(2 cores and total 4 threads) and 8 GBytes memory,
+extracting a period takes 1-2 second per light curve
+containing ~300-1000 data points.

 ### Classification